SydneyBioX/scMerge/README.md

 You can find the vignette at our website: https://sydneybiox.github.io/scMerge/index.html.

+## Case studies

+You can find a list of case studies here: https://sydneybiox.github.io/scMerge/articles/.

+## Contact us

+If you have any enquires, especially about performing `scMerge` integration on your data, then please contact bioinformatics@maths.usyd.edu.au.

 ## Reference

 **scMerge: Integration of multiple single-cell transcriptomics datasets leveraging stable expression and pseudo-replication**